joshnuss/ecto_preloader/README.md

 # Ecto.Preloader

-Preload your associations with joins.
+Preload your associations efficiently by using joins.

-You can preload/join with Ecto alone, it just requires some boilerplate code.
-With this package it's a one liner.
+You can do this with Ecto alone, it just requires more code.
+This package makes it a one liner.

 Full documentation: [https://hexdocs.pm/ecto_preloader](https://hexdocs.pm/ecto_preloader).